hannahclauson/health-agreements/attack-plan.md

-x    - search should populate inputs w values that we used for the search x      - and should show the advanced options if those were used x    - auto scroll on mobile -- this isnt a thing anymore
-    - change 'show' buttons to 'learn more / details'
+x    - search should populate inputs w values that we used for the search x      - and should show the advanced options if those were used x    - auto scroll on mobile -- this isnt a thing anymore x    - change 'show' buttons to 'learn more / details'

   - styles
     - that damn gap by the footer